How to Prepare Your Cut Flower Garden Bed for the Spring Season

 Before diving into the physical labor of garden bed preparation, take inventory of your gardening tools and supplies.

-Start by inspecting your tools to make sure they’re in good condition.
-Look for signs of wear and tear such as rust on metal parts, cracks in wooden handles, or dull blades.
+Start by inspecting your tools to ensure they’re in good condition.
+Look for signs of wear and tear, such as rust on metal parts, cracks in wooden handles, or dull blades.

 A sharp pair of pruners, a sturdy shovel, and a reliable rake are indispensable tools for preparing and maintaining your garden beds.